ngine-io/scalr/README.md

 Scale configuration is made by creating a `config.yml` or whatever file `SCALR_CONFIG` points to.

-NOTE: The config will be read before every run, no need to restart a running Scalr service.
+NOTE: The config will be re-read before every run, no need to restart a running Scalr service after a config change.

 ```yaml
 ---